 All documents and related incidents that are in the sample and are not audited must be deselected.
 All deselections are recorded in the Deselection Log.
-A review of the Deselection Log shows there were five (5) items deselected for this audit.
-Of the five items deselected, two were conflicts, two were outside agencies, one was a duplicate.
+A review of the Deselection Log shows there were two (2) items de-selected for this audit.
+Of the items de-selected, both were conducted by outside agencies.